W Idioms

 wear out one`s welcome

-- visit someone too long or come back too often so that one is not welcome anymore
+- to visit someone too long or come back too often so that you are not welcome anymore

 My friend has worn out his welcome at our house because he always visits without calling first.